wahidsaleemi/container-bootcamp/labs/day2-labs/test-storage.md

 # Use Persistent Azure Disks for mongodb database
-In this example we will explore how to use an already existing Azure disk as a Kubernetes volume in an AKS Cluster and use it to store the monogdb files.
+In this example we will explore how to use already existing Azure disks as a Kubernetes volume in an AKS Cluster and use it to store the monogdb files.
+We will create 2 Managed Disks in Azure for the monogodb and mount them to the DB pod.
+We will then import the monogdb data into the Azure disks and then validate the data by attching the disks to a fresh DB pod.

+NOTE: All the commands given below can be executed either on the Azure Shell or the CentOS jumpbox.

 ## Delete existing deployments
-Delete all the existing deployments and make sure that the heroes pods are not running.
+We will starrt with deleting all the existing deployments and making sure that the DB, WEB and API pods are not running.
 ```
 kubectl delete deployments –all

 kubectl get pods
 ```
 ## Create Azure disks
-IMPORTANT: Before mounting an Azure-managed disk as a Kubernetes volume, the disk to be mounted must exist in the AKS node resource group.
+Before mounting an Azure-managed disk as a Kubernetes volume, the disk to be mounted must exist in the AKS node resource group.

-Get the resource group name with the az resource show command.
+Get the resource group name of AKS nodes with the az resource show command.
 Replace the resourcegroup name and AKS cluster name with the values from your lab.
 ```
 NODEGROUP=`az resource show --resource-group <RG name of AKS cluster> --name <AKS Clustername> --resource-type Microsoft.ContainerService/managedClusters --query properties.nodeResourceGroup -o tsv`
 ```